agile-students-fall2025/1-project-proposal-cropbenders/README.md

 # Project Proposal

-Project Title

-AgriLink: A Farmer-to-Market Web Platform
+# AgriLink: A Farmer-to-Market Web Platform

 # What and Why?